wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 ![Strapi register](https://blog.strapi.io/content/images/2018/07/register.gif)

-Good job, you successfully setup both Nuxt and Strapi projects! 🎉
+Good job, you successfully setup both Nuxt.js and Strapi projects! 🎉

 ## Create Restaurants

-First of all, we need to display the list of restaurants in our web app.
-Of course, this list is going to be managed through our API.
-So, we are going to start configuring it.
+First of all, you need to display the list of restaurants in your web app.
+Of course, this list is going to be managed through your Strapi API.
+So, you are going to start configuring it.

 ### Define Content Type

 A Content Type, also called a `model`, is a type of data.
 A Strapi API includes, by default, the `user` Content Type.
-Right now, we need restaurants, so our new Content Type is going to be, as you already guessed, `restaurant` (Content Types are always singular).
+Right now, you need restaurants, so your new Content Type is going to be, as you already guessed, `restaurant` (Content Types are always singular).

 Here are the required steps:

- - Navigate to the Content Type Builder [http://localhost:1337/admin/plugins/content-type-builder](http://localhost:1337/admin/plugins/content-type-builder).
+ - Navigate to the Content Type Builder [http://localhost:1337/admin/plugins/content-type-builder](http://localhost:1337/admin/plugins/content-type-builder)
- - Click on `Add Content Type`.
+ - Click on `Add Content Type`
- - Set `restaurant` as name.
+ - Set `restaurant` as name and press `save`
- - Click on `Add New Field` and create the followings fields:
+ - Create the followings fields:
-   - `name` with type String.
+   - `name` with type **String**
-   - `description` with type Text with Rich Text Editor (in the Advanced Settings section of the modal, select `Display as a WYSIWYG`).
+   - `description` with type **Text** with Rich Text Editor (in the Advanced Settings section of the modal, select `Display as a WYSIWYG`)
-   - `image` with type `Media`.
+   - `image` with type **Media**
- - Click on Save.
+ - Click on Save for the **field types**, and then the new **Restaurant Content Type**

 ![Content Type Builder](https://blog.strapi.io/content/images/2018/07/content-type-builder-restaurant-1.gif)